brush701/keechallenge/README.md

 Copyright 2014 Ben Rush

 ## Changes
+v1.5
+*Thanks to Robert Claypool for his numerous contributions to clean up and improve Keechallenge *Migrated to Github from Sourceforge.
+*Changed recovery mode to better support variable length challenges.
+*MD5 Checksum:
+*SHA1 Checksum:
 v1.4
 * Added support for variable length challenges.
 To use it, a new composite master key must be created.
 * MD5 Checksum: `7C2F5D8CCBE9549767CA15DE0FBF7383`